 [Pre-Sapling] In Zcash, the sequence of operations added to a transaction (see § 8.1 'Transaction Structure' on p.
-102) consists only of JoinSplit transfers.
+103) consists only of JoinSplit transfers.
 A JoinSplit transfer is a Pour operation generalized to take a transparent UTXO as input, allowing JoinSplit transfers to subsume the functionality of Mints.
-An advantage of this is that a Zcash transaction that takes input from an UTXO can produce up to N^{new} output notes, improving the indistinguishability properties of the protocol.
-A related change conceals the input arity of the JoinSplit transfer: an unused (zero-value) input is indistinguishable from an input that takes value from a note.
+An advantage of this is that a transaction that takes input from an UTXO can produce up to transaction output transfer; an unused (zero-value) input is indistinguishable from an input that takes value from a transaction transfer: an unused (zero-value) input is indistinguishable from an input that takes value from a transaction transfer.